FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

 # 🚨 SIEM Incident Response Lab

 ## Overview

 This project simulates a realistic cybersecurity incident within a controlled lab environment using a SIEM platform.

 The goal is to demonstrate how security events are **collected, correlated, and analyzed** to detect and respond to a potential intrusion.

 ---

+## Simulated Incident

+The lab simulates a security incident involving unauthorized access and privilege escalation:

+- Multiple failed authentication attempts on the target system
+- Successful login to the :contentReference[oaicite:0]{index=0} host
+- Execution of privileged commands via `sudo`
+- Creation of a new user account as a persistence mechanism
+- Log collection and correlation via :contentReference[oaicite:1]{index=1}

+The SIEM detects suspicious authentication patterns and privilege escalation activity.

+Detailed step-by-step analysis is available in the `phases/` directory.

+---